 - If nevertheless the taxpayer refuses to obtain the material, but would agree to approve a formal notice, the agreement of a Grade 6 must be obtained before this is done.
 The Grade 6 must be satisfied that the steps described in the above two bullet points have been taken.

-If the material sought is not solely bank statements, or relates to an account for which the tax payer is not a signatory:
+If the material sought is not solely bank statements, or relates to an account for which the taxpayer is not a signatory:

 - Approach the bank with a draft notice and ask the bank whether they would expect to have to appeal such a notice.
 Ask them to suggest any alterations which would make the notice acceptable to them.
 (See CH232600 for how to contact banks).

-Note that is it always open to you to decide to go down the Tribunal-approved route from the start.
+Note that it is always open to you to decide to go down the tribunal-approved route from the start.